mui/material-ui/ROADMAP.md

 ## Q&A with the v1 version

-The `v1-beta` branch has become more mature.
-We think that it's a good time to communicate more on this effort.
+The `v1-beta` branch has become more mature, so we think that it's a good time to communicate more on this effort.
 We have a lot of people opening PRs and getting them closed, this is not a good thing.
 This Q&A tries to answer some of your questions.